COVID-19 News and Resources

 - Facilities rentals at PDS are canceled through the end of the 2019-2020 school year.

 - All PDS campus recreational facilities are closed, though trails are available for walking/exercise.

 - The Spring Break Global Studies trip to the Island School in the Bahamas was canceled.

-- The Spring Break Athletic trips for girls and boys lacrosse and baseball were canceled, as were all practices and games for all Spring sports through April 17.
+- The Spring Break Athletic trips for girls and boys lacrosse and baseball were canceled, as were all practices and games for all Spring sports through the end of the school year.

 Email Updates to PDS Community

 Update from Head of School May 7, 2020